 Why Brands should go mobile?

-Marketing is reaching variety of customers and trying to influence their decisions.
+Marketing is reaching a variety of customers and trying to influence their decisions.
 Hence it is important to be where people are engaging and spending time.

 Image source: App Annie

 One of the advantages of having your brand on a mobile app is that it fosters loyalty among your customers.
-Receiveing Push notifications or seeing the brand logo every time they unlock their phone increases customer retention rate.
+Receiving Push notifications or seeing the brand logo every time they unlock their phone increases customer retention rate.
 Furthermore, apps could improve everyday offline processes.
-For example Walmart launched Walmart Pay feature on its app.
+For example, Walmart launched Walmart Pay feature on its app.
 Wal-Mart is betting that the new payment system will make the checkout process faster and more convenient, though it can’t yet quantify how much time it saves shoppers

-The Wired Magasine wrote that Data is the new oil: DATA IN THE 21st Century is like Oil in the 18th Century: an immensely, untapped valuable asset.
+The Wired Magazine wrote that Data is the new oil: DATA IN THE 21st Century is like Oil in the 18th Century: an immensely, untapped valuable asset.
 Like oil, for those who see Data’s fundamental value and learn to extract and use it there will be huge rewards.

 Open doors to more marketing channels: